 This step requires several entities.
-First, design a clock divider (clk_div.vhd) that converts the 25 MHz clock on the board to a 1000 Hz clock (clarified 2/10: with an duty cycle you want).
-Next, design the clock generator (clk_gen.vhd), which will count 1000 Hz clocks (milliseconds) while the button is pressed down until 1000ms have elapsed, at which point it will output a single clock pulse with the same width as the 1000 Hz clock.
+First, design a clock divider (clk_div.vhd) that converts the 25 MHz clock on the board to a 1000 Hz clock with any duty cycle you want.
+Next, design the clock generator (clk_gen.vhd), which will count 1000 Hz clock pulses (each is 1 millisecond) while the button is pressed down until 1000ms have elapsed, at which point it will output a single clock pulse with the same width as the 1000 Hz clock.
 You are free to implement the clock generator architecture however you like, as long as the entity doesn't change from the provided file and as long as it uses the clock divider.
 Feel free to add additional entities that you may require.
 Note that requiring the button to be held down eliminates bouncing problems, because the bounces will simply reset the time by a negligible amount (1/1000 sec).